 There are public toilets right by the Verulamium Museum car park.

-Location of startThe event starts on the grass near the basketball court, opposite the children's play area.
+Location of startThe event starts at the tree line opposite the Verulamium Museum car park.

 Getting there by public transportThere are mainline train services to St. Albans Thameslink, from where a bus service then goes to St Michaels.
 The start is approximately 400 yards from the St Michaels stop.
 There is also a trainline from Watford (The Abbey Flyer) that stops at the bottom of Holleywell Hill; the start is straight through to the far end of the park, approximately 1 mile.

 Getting there on footThe park can be accessed on foot from all directions.
 Simply enter the park and head for the basketball court where the parkrun start will be apparent.